-Let’ say you’re the straight mom or dad of a young child who happily tells you they’re gay.
+Let’ say you’re the straight parent of a young child who happily tells you they’re gay.
 Do you know how you would react or respond?
-My latest column for the wonderful folks at My Kid Is Gay offers some “do’s” and “don’ts” to help bring out your best inner parent in that scenario.
-My advice follows the question below that was sent in anonymously.
+This latest column for My Kid Is Gay offers some “do’s” and “don’ts” to bring out your best inner parent.
+My advice follows the question that asks if an 8-year-old is too young to know he’s gay.

 “My 8-year-old son is self-identifying as gay.
 He has grown up in a household where sexuality is openly discussed and his aunt is gay.
 Is this too young to understand?
-I asked him if he understood what gay meant and he said, “Um, Mom, I want to marry a boy when I grown up.”
+I asked him if he understood what gay meant.
+He said, “Um, Mom, I want to marry a boy when I grown up.”
 My husband and I have a difference of opinion on how to proceed.
 Please help.”

 First off, I want to congratulate you and your husband for creating a gay-positive environment in your home.
 When every parent can say their child is growing up in a home where sexuality is openly discussed, we will have moved that much closer to a society that fully accepts and respects the spectrum that exists in how we love and who we love.
 I’m hopeful you both realize how loved and safe your son must feel to share what he knows about himself with you.